The Aldi Kamodo BBQ is a cut-price rival chefs' favourite The Big Green Egg

 Like the Big Green Egg, the Kamado BBQ is made of strong, durable ceramic that doesn’t get too hot to touch.
 This makes it safe enough if you have little ones around.
 It heats up in minutes, and to control the cooking temperature, you simply adjust the draught from the ash door and the opening on the lid.

+Related: Best BBQs 2020 – the greatest grills for all your outdoor cooking needs

 Perhaps £350 is a little more than you’d planned to spend on a BBQ – but we think it’s the bargain of the summer.
-Far from being ‘egg-pensive’, the Kamado looks set to fly off the shelves come the heatwave!
+Far from being ‘egg-pensive’, the Kamado is a bargain.